RUBY & WILLIE: my grandparents' house

 As generations leave us, they take with them their environments.
 I used photography for what it does best: to document a place and time before it is gone.

 Each photograph will be able to stand-alone or be combined in a linear or stacked grouping describing a single room or is also beautiful as a large grid of images forming one huge piece.
-The images look best in a frame with no mat or boarders, sizes run up to 16 x 24.
+Sizes run 16 x 24 inch and 24 x 32 inch with special requests for larger 60 inch wide options available.